Our Courses

 Protesting for healthcareWhat to Expect in This Class:

-What is medical sociology?
-This course will examine the major frameworks and sociological understandings of health and illness.
+How is healthcare structured in the US, and how are our lives impacted by it?
+This course will examine the major frameworks and sociological understandings of health and the healthcare system.
 Through a social and cultural lens, we will examine hospital and health care delivery institutions.
 We will ask probing questions about the distribution of health, illness, death, and longevity across socioeconomic strata and population subgroups.
-How does identification with certain subgroups of race, ethnicity, gender, sexuality status, class position, and age impact health and illness outcomes?
-In other words, how and why does the medical system provide better outcomes for some groups and fail other groups?
+How does identification with certain subgroups of race, gender, sexuality status, class position, and age impact health and illness outcomes?
+In other words, how and why does the medical system provide better outcomes for some groups and not others?

 SOC 246: Religion and Our Social World – 5 credits